rimonnnn/rimonnnn/README.md

 - Comfortable with REST API integration using Dio.
 - Working with State Management using Bloc/Cubit and Provider.
 - Building apps with feature-based architecture and reusable components.
-- Interested in writing cleaner code and improving app performance.
+- Currently improving Flutter architecture, Firebase, and real-world app development.
-- Currently looking for a Flutter Internship / Junior Flutter Developer opportunity.
+- Looking for a Flutter Internship / Junior Flutter Developer opportunity.

----

-## 🧠 What I Do

-- Build cross-platform mobile applications using Flutter & Dart.
-- Create responsive and adaptive Flutter UI.
-- Integrate REST APIs using Dio.
-- Manage app state using Bloc/Cubit and Provider.
-- Handle local storage using SQLite and SharedPreferences.
-- Work with routing, authentication flows, and reusable widgets.
-- Organize projects using clean feature-based structure.
-- Improve UI/UX and app maintainability.

 ---